Courses

 NURS 7310a, Childbearing Care III Clinical PracticeStaff

 Students focus on providing increasingly complex intrapartum, postpartum, and newborn care as members of a multidisciplinary team in diverse settings.
 Students have twelve hours of clinical practice per week for twelve weeks and attend clinical conference for one hour per week.
 The clinical seminar serves as a forum for students to explore issues encountered in clinical practice.
 Required of all midwifery students in the final year.
-Prerequisite: students must be certified in neonatal resuscitation through the American Academy of Pediatrics course.
+Prerequisite: students must be certified in neonatal resuscitation through the American Academy of Pediatrics course, NURS 7270.
 3 Course cr

 HTBA

-NURS 7312c, Global Midwifery: UgandaMichelle Telfer
+NURS 7312b, Global Midwifery: UgandaStaff

 This seminar course is a precursor to the Summer Global Midwifery Clinical: Uganda (NURS 7314).
 It is an introduction to maternal and newborn global health issues including understanding the global burden of disease and morbidity and mortality affecting women and newborns.
 Building on NURS 72007240, 7235, 7260, 7270, the seminar develops the student’s capacity to provide full-scope midwifery care for women and neonates in a low-resource setting.
 Introduction to country-specific prevalent tropical diseases and infections is covered, including their identification, treatment, and complications in pregnancy and childbirth.
 Historical, sociopolitical, economic, and cultural context is covered.
 Predeparture preparation with respect to personal health, travel safety, and anticipated ethical challenges is included.
 The Acholi language is introduced, and students are expected to master some basic phrases.
 Course meets one hour weekly.
 1 Course cr